-This is the modern slavery and human trafficking statement of companies in the Teva UK group ("Teva"), part of the Teva global group of companies, for the financial year ended 31 December 2021.
+This is the modern slavery and human trafficking statement of Norton Healthcare Limited, part of the Teva global group of companies ("Teva") for the financial year ended 31 December 20221.
 It is made in accordance with Section 54(1) of the Modern Slavery Act 2015 (the "Act").
 It sets out the steps we have taken to ensure there is no modern slavery or human trafficking within our business and supply chains.
 The steps outlined in this statement are applicable to the companies adopting this statement.